Shou Pu Erh

 • Large, unbroken tea leaves with a large proportion of buds

-• The world's largest collection of ancient tea trees located at Jing Mai Mountain
+• The world’s largest continuous expanse of ancient tea trees is located just outside the village centre

 • Sustainable cultivation without the use of pesticides

-Character Subtle, sweet and earthy, with notes of molasses and menthol
+Character Subtle, sweet and earthy, with hints of lemon balm, menthol, and soil

 Tea Garden The largest collection of ancient tea trees in the world is located at Jing Mai Mountain